cs3110/textbook/interp/simpl.md

 of interpreters without getting too distracted by lots of language features.
 Later, we will consider a larger fragment of OCaml.

+As we go through this chapter, we're going to develop a complete interpreter for SimPL.
+You can [download the finished interpreter here](simpl.zip), or just follow along as we build each piece of it.

 ## The AST

 Since the AST is the most important data structure in an interpreter,